 Muscle pain is often linked to low levels of vitamin D in the blood.
 This is because Vitamin D plays an important role in the proper functioning of the nerve cells which sense pain.

-According to research done, those who suffered from muscle pain and were deficient in Vitamin D felt the pain reduce when they were given high doses of the vitamin D. (2)
+According to research, those who suffered from muscle pain and were deficient in Vitamin D felt the pain reduce when they were given high doses of the vitamin D. (2)

 There are several causes of depression similarly an insufficient amount of vitamin D in your body is one of the causes.
 This is most especially found in adults.